 I reassured Robin that a lot of Vietnamese use the generic "boy" or "girl" as a form of endearment.

 "We go to my mother-in-law's house every Sunday for dinner.
 Tonight was Vietnamese crepes.
 Chung told my son that his mom is now Tyler's grandmother, so when we left Tyler turned around and gave her a hug and told her thank you for dinner.
-Chung's brother called, after we left and he went home, to tell us she started crying because Tyler went and gave her the hug.
+Chung's brother called, after we left and he went home, to tell us she started crying because Tyler went and gave her a hug.
 Said it made her feel very good about him."We've continued a sporadic correspondence as Robin keeps me updated on her romance with Chung, her relationship with her Vietnamese in-laws, and her further attempts with cooking Vietnamese food, of course.

 Robin has made more of my recipes and continues to do the dishes, even when her mother-in-law tells her to go home.
 She continues to bring little somethings each time she visits, such as limes or tomatoes from her garden.
 She even introduced her mother-in-law to new ingredients such as cuttings from her rosemary plant.